 - Multiple communication protocols available.

 Appsen offers consultations in the field of sulfur chemistry, analytical chemistry, and scientific research.

 Appsen is a startup company owned by Pawel Roman founded in early 2017.
 The company is a spin-off from Wetsus, European Centre of Excellence for Sustainable Water Technology.
 Appsen developed the sensor technology for measuring sulfur ions such as sulfide and thiosulfate, and metal ions such as copper(II), iron(III), and cobalt(II) in aqueous samples.
 Now, the main objective is development of in-line alkalinity sensor.

 Dr inż.
 PawelaRoman

 Pawel studied Applied Chemistry at the Gdansk University of Technology in Poland, where he obtained Master of Science degree in engineering.
 In 2016, Pawel obtained a PhD degree in the field of biological sulfur recovery from sour gas streams at the Sub-department of Environmental Technology, Wageningen University.
 The offered sensor technology was invented during Pawel’s PhD as a spin-off project enabling analysis of sulfide ions under high pH conditions.
-Between 2013 and 2019, Pawel Roman issued his research in one book and thirteen publications in top quality journals in the field of analytical chemistry, sulfur chemistry and biological gas desulfurization.
+Between 2013 and 2020, Pawel Roman issued his research in one book and 21 publications in top quality journals in the field of analytical chemistry, sulfur chemistry and biological gas desulfurization.

 For further information or inquiries please use the following contact details:

 Appsen is registered (no. 68043554) at the Chamber of Commerce in Leeuwarden.